RadicalOfficial/Super-Mario-Maker-2/README.md

 This block gets the Ninji Speedrun by Index.
 There are 22 Ninji Speedruns currently.<br>
 **Index Number 1 will give you the latest Ninji Speedrun.**
 <br>
-Here's all the dropdowns for the reporter:
+Here are all the dropdowns for the reporter:
 ```
-name - Get's the Speedrun Name
+name - Get the Speedrun Name
 description - Speedrun Description
 upload date - Speedrun's Upload Date
 game style - Speedrun's Game Style